Red-and-blue lory: Conservation

 The red-and-blue lory is currently classified as Endangered by the IUCN.
 The species is also listed as CITES Appendix I, meaning that all commercial international trade in wild-caught individuals is prohibited.
 Illegal trade continues, however, with 80% of the illegally taken or 'poached' specimens being shipped to the neighboring Philippines.

 Threats to the population include illegal trapping for the pet trade, insecticide spraying on coconut plantations, logging or habitat degradation, and exotic Newcastle disease from escaped domestic poultry.
 Due to their striking appearance, these parrots have been valued as pets or cage birds in Indonesia and the Philippines since the 19th century.
 They have been trapped for commercial trade since that time.
 Only since the late 1990s did the trapping decrease.
 Loose enforcement of international and national laws has contributed to the decline of the species.
 These bird are fully protected by Indonesian law as well as CITES.
 Logging activities, even in their nature preserve home, also threaten the species.
-Population-wise, two of the three subspecies, including the nominate or definitive subspecies, are presumed extinct, and the remaining subspecies is on the decline.
-Only 5,500–14,000 red-and-blue lories remain in the wild.
+Population-wise, one of the two subspecies, the nominate or definitive subspecies, is presumed extinct, and the only other remaining of the two subspecies is on the decline.
+As of 2025, a best estimate of 2,400–8,400 red-and-blue lories remain in the wild.